MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Clear-AzureRemoteAppVmStaleAdObject.md

 # Clear-AzureRemoteAppVmStaleAdObject

 ## SYNOPSIS
-Removes objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.
+Removes objects in Microsoft Entra ID that are associated with Azure RemoteApp virtual machines that no longer exist.

 [!INCLUDE [rdfe-banner](../../includes/rdfe-banner.md)]